WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### first-paint-done (singular)

-Fired when either static HTML is shown for the notebook (see [servers-side rendering](./ServerSideRendering.md)) or the notebook starts rendering individual cells.
+Fired when either static HTML is shown for the notebook (see [Server-Side Rendering](./ServerSideRendering.md)) or the notebook starts rendering individual cells.

 + Fields

-    + `showingStaticHTML` (`boolean`) ...
-Whether the notebook is showing a piece of static HTML.
+    + `showingStaticHTML` (`boolean`) — Whether the notebook is showing a piece of static HTML.

 #### initial-render-progress